o3de/sig-ui-ux/OfficeHour/README.md

 * [08/25/2021 11am PST](https://github.com/o3de/sig-ui-ux/issues/26)
 * [09/01/2021 11am PST](https://github.com/o3de/sig-ui-ux/issues/27)

 The UI/UX Office Hours is sign-up based.
 We will check the topics 30 mins before the scheduled Office Hour, if no one signs up in the session, we will cancel the session 15 mins before the scheduled time.
-If the schedule doesn't work for you, please submit a ticket to us with the topics you'd like to chat about, and we will schedule a different time with you.
+If the schedule doesn't work for you, please submit a ticket to us with the topics you'd like to chat about, and we will find a time that works for you.